wizetek/systemd/README.md

 # Lock on sleep
-* Run i3lock
+* Run `i3lock` before system sleep
-* Wait to show the lock screen and prevent flashing the desktop later
+* Wait to show the lock screen in order to prevent briefly flashing the desktop later
 * Sleep/suspend
 * Wake/resume
-* Set DPMS to only 1 min
+* If not unlocked, turn off display after 1 min of idle time
-* Set suspend idle timeout to 3 min
+* If not unlocked, suspend the system after 3 min of inactivity
 * After unlocking:
-  * Reset DPMS to longer
+  * Reset DPMS to a longer timeout
-  * Disable the short suspend
+  * Disable the short suspend timeout

 To run multiple `xautolock` instances, create symlinks: